sjunhong/BackyardHacks-SocialCurator/README.md

-# Backyard Hacks 2.0 - Best use of Google Cloud
+# Backyard Hacks 2.0 - Major League Hacking
-Major League Hacking
+- Best use of Google Cloud

 ## Inspiration 💡
 The advent of the 𝐂𝐨𝐯𝐢𝐝-𝟏𝟗 has turned all of our lives upsides down.
 Changes in social dynamics due to local restrictions impacted human behavior and led to a shift in **business** dynamics.
 With that, a boom in the online marketplace is also prominent.
 Social media presence is helping people such as small businesses and organizations make a smart move, especially after seeing the effect that the COVID-19 Pandemic has left on the same.
 Many small businesses are struggling to stay open during these difficult times due to the lower count of people.
 This is indeed a very serious problem that is becoming the root cause of economic downfall in most countries.